microsoft/code-with-engineering-playbook/docs/developer-experience/readme.md

 # Developer Experience (DevEx)

-Developer experience refers to the how easy or difficult it is for a developer to perform essential tasks needed to implement a change.
+Developer experience refers to how easy or difficult it is for a developer to perform essential tasks needed to implement a change.
 A positive developer experience would mean these tasks are relatively easy for the team (see measures below).

 The essential tasks are identified below.